AntiXeon/hARMful/README.md

 To compile on a GNU/Linux system, enter the `Library` folder and type `./build.sh` in a command prompt.
 It will generate the `.so` files.

 ### Microsoft® Windows™
-:warning: The compilation of **hARMful** on Microsoft® Windows™ is still work in progress! :warning:
+The compilation process for Windows users is shown in this video: https://www.youtube.com/watch?v=b_eAQeQpg1c

 #### Requirements
 - [CMake 2.8.12](https://cmake.org/download/) or above (add CMake to the `PATH` environment variable);